davecan/Sane/README.md

 ## Code Examples: Products

-This gives a quick overview of the code flow for one controller and the models and views it uses:
+This gives a quick overview of the code flow for one controller and the models and views it uses.
+It shows how much of the functionality listed above is actually used together.

 * [ProductsController](Demo/App/Controllers/Products/ProductsController.asp)
 * [ProductsRepository with domain model](Demo/App/DomainModels/ProductRepository.asp)